 Finding a lip pencil that creates the perfect border to prevent feathering and messy corners is a tough feat.
 Fortunately, ColourPop makes it super easy.
 Their Lippie Pencil is creamy but won’t blur; it’s highly pigmented but not stark.
 The result?
 Perfectly lined lips every time.

 Once you line your lips, it’s only fitting to fill them in.
 And, when it comes to starting with ColourPop’s Lippie Pencil, there’s no better way to complete the look than with the brand’s Lippie Stix.
 The thin tube of satiny-matte lipstick fits perfectly into and around the contours of the lips to create the perfect pout every time.
 I’m a big fan of the Trust Me shade, but they’re gorgeous (all 24 of them).
-Best of all, they’re infused with shea butter and vitamin E, so they never leave your lips feeling dry.
+Best of all, they’re infused with shea butter and vitamin E, so they promise to never leave your lips feeling dry.